 The Day we went Dowsing - and Dug a Well

 Dowsing runs in my family with both my parents being able to dowse - my maternal grandmother was the local ‘healer’ in our small Wiltshire village and made various healing creams, drinks, love potions and so on; she read the tea leaves too.
-She had a great love of Nature and was out in all weathers garnering fruits and flowers from the hedgerows 1 But it was her hands that could work magic.
-However back to dowsing.
+She had a great love of Nature and was out in all weathers garnering fruits and flowers from the hedgerows 1 However back to dowsing.
 A forked Hazel twig is my favourite, although Willow comes a close second; and Rowan, but just about anything will do, including bent metal coat hangers.
 I haven’t much use for it nowadays - but it’s still a great party trick and quite an ice breaker at summer barbecues as all the guests can have a go.
 The last time I put it to good use would have been during the drought of ‘76 when we had a very long dry summer - if I remember correctly with hosepipe bans all over the country.
 Everywhere was parched and Mums ducks and chickens were feeling the heat, literally.
 We set about to dig a well.
 But where to dig - aha - we carefully selected a couple of forked Hazel wands from the hedge and methodically paced the garden looking for water.
 My Sister and I both got a strong reaction with the Hazel rod almost jumping out of our hands at the same spot in the garden.
 So we dug ourselves a well ... but that’s a story on its own ....

 We may all have the ability to Dowse but not always the knowhow; I do believe there is a life force within us, and in the natural world, and feel that our happiest moments are when they are in harmony.

 A much quoted passage from the Story of My Heart by Richard Jefferies sums it up for me: